Construction Accidents in Arizona

 Common Types of Serious Injuries

 - Falls: This is one of the most common reasons for injury amongst construction workers.
 Many times it can even result in wrongful death.
 Many falls occur on ladders and scaffolding, but falling from roofs, stairs, structural openings and other buildings are also all too common for causing fatalities.
 We recently represented the family of a carpenter employed by a framing subcontractor on a two-level apartment building.
 Very simply, the worker lost his balance and fell from the second-level floor joists, striking his head on the concrete floor below.
-Brain trauma, coma, death.
-All of which could have been prevented by a "fall protection" plan implemented and enforced by either the general contractor and/or the framing subcontractor.
+This results in brain trauma, coma, and eventually death.
+This unfortunate incident could have been prevented by a "fall protection" plan implemented and enforced by either the general contractor and/or the framing subcontractor.
 Unfortunately, no such a plan was in place -- even though OSHA required fall protection on this jobsite!
 In fact, the framing subcontractor in that case did not even have workmen's' compensation insurance.

 - Electrocution: Electric shock, burns and other electrocution injuries pose a significant risk to construction workers, often resulting in serious injuries and even death in some cases.
 There are numerous causes behind electrocution injuries, including direct contact with high voltage, faulty wiring, power lines, broken bulbs, or any other construction equipment pieces that could have an electrical source.
 Again, certain safety steps are required; yet, all too often those steps are ignored by the owner or contractor to "save money."